Sendir/Dissertacao/README.md

 	- Porting app to devices
 	- Organization of scholar papers
 	- Set-up of Mendeley
-	- Re-visited previous read thesis and papers to bring their notes to the new program (Foxit)
+	- Re-visited previous read thesis and papers to bring 4their notes to the new program (Foxit)
 	- Continuation of tutorial for Vuforia

 #### Semana 28/11 - 2/12